Pledging His Time

 “Right after I graduated from Vanderbilt, I was writing about Nashville’s non-country music scene, and I met Mac Gayden at a show at the Exit/In,” Sanders says.
 “Mac really opened my eyes and ears to so much of Nashville’s music history, and that’s when I found out Blonde on Blonde was recorded in Nashville.”

 In the following years, Sanders forged friendships with many Nashville musicians, and in 2011, published his first story on Blonde on Blonde.
 “I was working for The Nashville Musician magazine and writing a regular feature called ‘Flashback’ about famous Nashville recording sessions.
 I had all these interviews about the Blonde on Blonde sessions I had accumulated over the years I used for the story.
 Jim Ridley of the Nashville Scene saw the story, and I expanded it into a cover story for the Scene.”

 The story’s reception eventually led to a book contract with Chicago Review Press and several years of intense research, interviews, and writing.
 It was a responsibility Sanders didn’t take lightly.

 “[Writing this book is] the hardest thing I’ve ever done,” Sanders says.
 “Blonde on Blonde is Dylan’s masterpiece, and I knew Dylan-ologists would put my book under the microscope.
 I’ve already heard from some Dylan scholars who bought two copies so they could read one and mark one up, and I’ve already made some corrections for the second printing.
-I’ve welcomed their input because this book is not about my ego.
+I’ve welcomed their input because this book is not about

 “I’m proud of getting this story out there for the sake of the musicians and for the sake of Nashville,” he continues.
 “It’s funny some people now regard me as a Dylan expert because it’s not really a book about Dylan.
 It’s really about the Nashville Cats and the rich rock and soul history of this town.”